10 Quick and Easy Opiate Withdrawal Home Remedies

 - Your body gains warmth and energy from being in it, it helps you feel good.

-3. Get a Full Body Massage for Tension, Anxiety and Muscle Ache Relief
+Opioid Withdrawal Home Remedy #6.
+Get a Full Body Massage for Tension, Anxiety and Relief from Muscle Aches and Pains

-Truth is… Not much feels much better during opiate withdrawal than a massage.
+Truth is… Not much feels much better during withdrawal than a nice long massage.

 Bonus Tip: Drink as much water as you possibly can.
 Most people drink soda’s, coffee and other drinks that dehydrate you without even knowing it.
 Thus robbing essential vitamins and minerals from your body.
 That’s why you need to drink as much water as you can and hydrate and flush your system clean.

 Opiate Withdrawal Home Remedy #7.
 Sleep As Much as Your Body Will Allow to Ensure Complete Healing